 - Are you a good fit with the organization?

 In most cases, an interviewer has already decided from your résumé that you meet the first criteria, though he or she may have additional questions about your background.
 The answers to questions two and three can usually be gained only through an interview.

 - Review our Interviewing Tip Sheet, which outlines the steps you can take to prepare and some of the questions you might expect in a typical interview.

 - Schedule a mock interview with a career advisor for more practice and some one-on-one feedback.

 Note: CareerLAB staff do not do mock case interviews.
-Click here for case interview prep resources.
+Click here for CareerLAB's Consulting Resources.

-- LinkedIn Alumni Connections Tool allows you to access more than 53,000 Brown alumni who have posted their professional profiles on LinkedIn, or you can view a list of Brown Alumni LinkedIn groups by industry.
+- LinkedIn Alumni Connections Tool allows you to access more than 75,000 Brown alumni and student who have posted their professional profiles on LinkedIn.